On a problem of optimal transport under marginal martingale constraints: Existence of a monotone martingale transport plan: The left-curtain transport plan

-We now formally define the left-curtain coupling $\pi_\lc$ that has been discussed in the introduction and whose properties will be derived in the sequel.
-It is called the ``left-curtain transport plan'' because it projects shadow measures as a curtain that one closes starting from the left side. \begin{them}[Definition of $\pi_\lc$] Assume that $\mu\leqc\nu$.
-There exists a unique martingale transport plan $\pi$ which transports $\mu_{]-\infty,x]}$ to $S^\nu(\mu_{]-\infty,x]})$, i.e.\ such that $\proj^y_\#(\pi|_{]-\infty,x]\times \R})=S^\nu(\mu_{]-\infty,x]})$.
-We will denote this martingale transport plan by $\pi_\lc$. \end{them} \begin{proof} Plainly, the condition given in the statement prescribes the value of
+\begin{pf} The statement is the same as Lemma~\ref{many_atoms} except that we do not require the measures $\gamma_i$ to be atoms.
+Lemma~\ref{many_atoms} relies on Lemma~\ref{atom_plus_measure} which characterizes the shadow of $\gamma_1+\gamma_2$ under the assumption that $\gamma_1$ is an atom.
+Substituting it with Theorem~\ref{two_measures} the present claim follows verbatim. \end{pf} Let us now formally define the left-curtain coupling $\pi_\lc$ that has been discussed in the \hyperref[sec:intro]{Introduction} and whose properties will be derived in the sequel.
+We baptize it the ``left-curtain transport plan'' because it projects shadow measures as a curtain that one closes starting from the left-hand side.